domainio/football-mobile-app/README.md

 ## How to run
 1. clone
 2. yarn
+3. cd ios && pod install && cd ..
-3. react-native link react-native-vector-icons
+4. react-native link react-native-vector-icons
-4. launch!
+5. launch!

 ## Caveats
 * Some images of football API are corrupted.